Sanofi Logo

 When you have Cold Agglutinin Disease (CAD), your immune system makes cold agglutinin antibodies that mistake red blood cells as a threat to the body.

 When the antibodies come close to a red blood cell, they attach.
-This signals a specific pathway in the immune system called the classical complement pathway to activate and destroy the red blood cells (hemolysis).
+This signals a specific pathway in the immune system called the classical complement pathway to activate and destroy the red blood cells in a process called hemolysis.

 HOW ENJAYMO WORKS

-In CAD, only the activation of the classical complement pathway leads to hemolysis—the destruction of red blood cells.
-ENJAYMO is designed to help stop hemolysis before it starts.
+In CAD, the activation of the classical complement pathway leads to hemolysis—the destruction of red blood cells.
+ENJAYMO is designed to help stop hemolysis before it starts by binding to C1s, a component of the first protein in the classical complement pathway.

 See how ENJAYMO should be taken and what you can expect during treatment.